 You should see lots of little gray squares that represent nodes of the vector.
 If you don’t see these little gray squares, something went wrong, and you should go back and try using the Trace Bitmap option again.

 Select the text, click Path > Object To Path.
 That’s it!
 Now your text has been turned into paths that the milling machine can follow.

 If you create shapes, like a square or circle, there’s nothing else you need to do in order to turn those shapes into paths the milling machine can follow.
 Just save your file, and it’s ready to open in the mill’s operating software.

 Adjust the size and layout of your design until you like the way it looks.
 To adjust the size, click on the Select and Transform tool (it looks like a black arrow), then click on one of the arrows that surround the object you want to shrink or enlarge.
 If you hold the control key, the proportions will stay locked as you change the object’s size.

 If you’re using our Inkscape template, the lines that show you the shape of the dog tag are only 0.001” wide.
 When the file is loaded into the software that runs your machine, a preview will show the 0.001” lines with red warnings.
-These red warnings mean the end mill you’ve selected (the 80° engraving tool, in this case) is too large to mill the line, and it won’t be milled.
+These red warnings mean the end mill you’ve selected, the Metal Engraving Bit in this case, is too large to mill the line, and it won’t be milled.

 In some instances, the red warnings are covering something you actually want to be milled.
 However, for the purposes of this tutorial, we’re okay with the red lines covering the dog tag shape because we don’t want these lines to be milled.